-Liberal Arts Option in History
+Liberal Arts Options in History and Africana Studies

 Admission to any of the department's programs requires academic good standing, an interview with the undergraduate advisor, and formal acceptance by the department.
 A grade of C or above is required in all history courses counted in the history major or minor, either as transfer credit or completed at Chicago State University.
-Completion of 120 credit hours of work: 39 credit hours in general education, 45 credit hours of specific requirement courses, and 36 credit hours of elective courses.
+Completion of 120 credit hours of work: 36 credit hours in general education, 42 credit hours of specific requirement courses, and 36 credit hours of elective courses.

 - (6) credit hours in composition

 - (3) credit hours in oral communication

 - (3) credit hours in mathematics

-- (9) credit hours in Humanities/Fine arts); at least (3) Humanities and (3) Fine Arts - (6) credit hours in Natural Sciences (one physical science and one biology; one must include a lab) - (9) credit hours in social sciences (At least two disciplines besides History)
+- $\cdot~$ (9) credit hours in Humanities/Fine arts); at least (3) Humanities and (3) Fine Arts

+$\cdot\,$ (6) credit hours in Natural Sciences (one physical science and one biology; one must include a lab)